 6. Don’t Skip Meals

-Skipping meals can make you more vulnerable to emotional eating later.
-Regular, balanced meals keep your energy stable and reduce cravings.
+Skipping meals can make you more prone to emotional eating later.
+Eating regular, balanced meals helps maintain steady energy levels and reduce cravings.

 7. Be Kind to Yourself